Efficient state transition algorithm with guaranteed optimality: Related Work

 \end{enumerate}

-Even though various termination criteria have already been used in intelligent optimization, how to determine a suitable termination criterion for the majority of intelligent optimization algorithms still remains an open problem since the best solution found may not be strictly optimal in mathematics when resources are exhausted, progress has stagnated or several characteristics are present.
-Fortunately, as mentioned before, the STA has the potential to design a termination condition that can guarantee a strictly optimal solution due to its intrinsic characteristics.
+Although various termination criteria have been proposed in intelligent optimization, determining an appropriate termination criterion for most algorithms remains an open problem.
+This is because the best solution found may not be strictly optimal in a mathematical sense when computational resources are exhausted, progress has stagnated, or certain stopping conditions are met.
+Fortunately, as discussed earlier, STA possesses intrinsic properties that enable the design of a termination criterion with theoretical guarantees of optimality.